Is Sport Management A Good Major? Benefits, Salary, & Requirements

 • Event Coordinator – $41,000

-Note that these are average earning potential, in sports management, your professionalism influences your pay.
+Note that these are average earning potential; your professionalism influences your pay in sports management.

-For example, top coaches in football, like Diego Simeone and Pep Guardiola, earn more than 10 times more.
+For example, top coaches in football, like Diego Simeone and Pep Guardiola, earn more than ten times more.

 Are there jobs for sport management graduates?

-As earlier mentioned, according to the BLS, the job outlook for sport management graduates with degrees increases every decade.
+According to the BLS, the job outlook for sports management graduates with degrees increases every decade.
 It shows a promising growth rate of 18% every decade.

 Some of the top job opportunities include;